ibexa/documentation-user/docs/content_management/schedule_publishing.md

 The calendar widget enables you to view and perform actions on various events.
 Out of the box, it displays content items and Page blocks scheduled for future publication, but your page administrator can configure custom events.
-Therefore, the calendar can contain other events, e.g. national holidays, important dates, etc.
+Therefore, the calendar can contain other events, for example, national holidays or important dates.

 To access the calendar widget, in the **Content Panel**, open the **Calendar** tab.